 ‘I can probably supply you with a lifetime’s worth of sherbet lemons,’ Harry suggested.
 ‘Dumbledore has hundreds of them and they’re quite tasty, but I’ll have to steal them from his office.’

-‘Ok!
+‘Okay.
 You owe me a sherbet lemon.
 I want to try one.
 I’ve never heard of them before.’
 Gabby looked around the house.
-‘If you don’t have anything tasty, then take me back to France, Fleur.
-I need to study.
+‘If you don’t have anything tasty, then take me back to France, Fleur, I need to study.
 And you both owe me a trip to somewhere nice in Paris.’

-‘Come on them, little chick.’
+‘Come on then, little chick.’
 Fleur shot her sister a warm smile.
 ‘I’ll be back later, mon Cœur.’

 ‘Bye Harry.’
 Gabby stepped forward and hugged him, then pulled his head down to whisper in his ear.
 ‘If you don’t trust her, you’ll lose her.
 Maman’s books are right about that.’